marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

        <iframe width="420" height="280" src="https://www.youtube.com/embed/TQ31Md9KPRM?start=8&end=585&version=3&loop=1&controls=2" frameborder="0" allowfullscreen></iframe>

-In Parrondo's paradoxon, a flashing ratchet is simulated by two games representing the situations with the potential switched on and off.
+In Parrondo's paradox, a flashing ratchet is simulated by two games representing the situations with the potential switched on and off.
 In both cases, the player will loose on average, thereby mimicking a tilted potential with an average motion to the left as explained